 Methodology

-The data was analyzed using both the results provided by Pollfish and the outputted raw data in Google Sheets via programs created with Python Pandas.
+The data was analyzed using the results provided by Pollfish and the raw data in Google Sheets.
+The results have a margin of error of ±3% at a 95% confidence level.

 To minimize bias, Pollfish uses Random Device Engagement (RDE) to ensure a fair and organic selection process.
 For further details on Pollfish’s methodology, please visit their website or contact eduardo@resumegenius.com.